Winterton Lifeboat Station: History

 The activity at Winterton Lifeboat Station came to rather an abrupt end.
 In October 1924, the No.1 lifeboat station was closed when the Edward Birkbeck (ON 397), was withdrawn.
-A month later, the No.2 lifeboat, by then named Eleanor Brown (ON 589), was also withdrawn, and a replacement No.2 lifeboat, a 38-foot Liverpool-class (P&S) lifeboat Reserve No.9 (ON 516) was placed at the station.
+A month later, the No.2 lifeboat, Eleanor Brown (ON 589), was also withdrawn, and a replacement No.2 lifeboat, a 38-foot Liverpool-class (P&S) lifeboat Reserve No.9 (ON 516) was placed at the station.
 Unfamiliar with this type of lifeboat, and being considered completely unsuitable for the locality, the crew absolutely refused to use the boat.
 On 18 December 1924, after just over 100 years of service, the RNLI decided to close the station completely, with the removal of the lifeboat completing the closure on 5 January 1925.

 Notable service

 On 26 November 1830, Lt.
 Thomas Leigh, RN, Chief Officer of H.M.
 Coastguard Winterton, was in charge of the lifeboat, rescuing seven people from the Annabella.
 Only a month later, Lt.
 Leigh and his crew rescued another four from the Henry.
 On 19 March 1833, Leigh and his crew went to the aid of the Crawford Davison, rescuing 16 passengers and crew, and on 30 April 1835, in a severe gale, Leigh and the crew rescued three survivors from the Blackbird.

-In a 5-year period, Lt.
+In a five-year period, Lt.
 Thomas Leigh, RN, was awarded the RNIPLS Gold Medal, a Second-Service RNIPLS Gold Boat, the RNIPLS Silver Medal, and the Silver Medal of the Royal Humane Society.